STAND. COM. REP. NO. 369

 State of Hawaii

-"A BILL FOR AN ACT RELATING TO BACKGROUND CHECKS,"
+"A BILL FOR AN ACT RELATING TO ELECTRIC FOOT SCOOTERS,"

-As affirmed by the records of votes of the members of your Committees on Health and Human Services and Housing that are attached to this report, your Committees are in accord with the intent and purpose of S.B.
-No. 1113, as amended herein, and recommend that it pass Second Reading in the form attached hereto as S.B.
-No. 1113, S.D.
-1, and be referred to the Committee on Judiciary and Labor.
+As affirmed by the record of votes of the members of your Committee on Consumer Protection & Commerce that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 72, H.D.
+1, as amended herein, and recommends that it be referred to your Committee on Finance in the form attached hereto as H.B.
+No. 72, H.D.
+2.